CJuanvip/SarcasmDetect/README.md

 Models are fine-tuned on the augmented dataset using a cross-entropy loss function, optimized with Adam optimizer.
 Training configurations are meticulously documented to ensure reproducibility.

 ## Results
-Initial experiments with RoBERTa without preprocessing achieved an F1-sarcastic score of 0.38.
-After refinements, including targeted data augmentation and preprocessing, the score improved to 0.414.

 ## Discussion
 The results underscore the effectiveness of RoBERTa over BERT in sarcasm detection when trained under optimized conditions.
 Our findings suggest that tailored pre-training and larger mini-batches contribute significantly to performance improvements in detecting sarcasm.